-The result of the monitoring during the cycle 62 shows that the antenna temperature evolution is as expected for the ascending passes.
+The result of the monitoring during the cycle 63 and cycle 64 shows that the antenna temperature evolution is as expected for the ascending passes.
 At the descending passes the seasonal increase of the antenna temperatures has a different behaviour for the Fore and Aft antenna.
+In particular during the cycle 64 the Fore antenna temperature had an increase of roughly 3 degrees during the descending passes.
 This could be related with the instability in the satellite attitude (change of the incidence angle between the antenna panel and the Sun light at the descending passes).

-FIGURE 18.
+FIGURE 25.
 ERS-2 Scatterometer: evolution of the antenna temperatures over the Brazilian rain forest.